5 of the best platonic TV friendships

 On the celebrated comedy "30 Rock," Jack Donaghy (Alec Baldwin) is the imperious, fictional boss of NBC, and like Ron Swanson, a political conservative to Liz Lemon's (Tina Fey) committed liberal.
 The debilitatingly neurotic Liz is the head of a flailing sketch comedy show that hires a loose cannon comic (Tracy Jordan) to boost ratings.

 Despite their temperamental and political differences, Liz and Jack develop a close mentor-mentee dynamic without even a whiff of romance discernible throughout the show's seven seasons.
-The series crafted such a convincing companionship between Liz and Jack that the "very idea of anything other than a friendship seems, well, gross," said Meredith Blake at The Los Angeles Times.
+The series crafted such a convincing companionship between Liz and Jack that the "very idea of anything other than a friendship seems, well, gross," said Meredith Blake at the Los Angeles Times.

 4. Joey and Phoebe, 'Friends'

 The original sextet of 20-something New York City pals Ross, Rachel, Chandler, Joey and Phoebe produced two marriages by the end of the show's 10-season run, leaving Phoebe (Lisa Kudrow) and Joey (Matt LeBlanc) on the outside looking in — just not at each other.
-Even though they "understand one another in ways that nobody else does, with their slightly kooky and eccentric logic and personalities," the duo remained just friends, much to the disappointment of some fans, said Jay Snow at Collider.
+Even though they "understand one another in ways that nobody else does, with their slightly kooky and eccentric logic and personalities," the duo remains just friends, much to the disappointment of some fans, said Jay Snow at Collider.
 This was partly because the showrunners thought it "would have been too perfect for all the friends to end up with another person in the group."

 5. Mark and Carol, 'ER'